is a series of Turn-Based Strategy

 .
 Both nations are constantly being raided by the wild Lyri tribes

 Battles are turn-based.
-The player is able to give no more than 6 pre-battle orders per turn, although behavior orders from previous turns (e.g. Advance West) continue to take effect.
+The player is able to give no more than 6 pre-battle orders per turn, although behavior orders from previous turns (e.g. Advance Northwest) continue to take effect.
 However, computer players are not limited to 6 orders per turn and are able to give orders during the battle phase

 .
 Most powers use small-units called Daggers that take up 1 square.
 Usually, Daggers can be joined with Daggers of identical unit type to form two-Dagger formations called Deuces and three-Dagger formations called Trines.
 There are usually bonuses for Deuces and Trines, but, unlike Daggers, they can be flanked and must be facing the enemy to attack.
 Commanders (usually key story characters) are attached to specific Daggers and usually have certain abilities.
 In the first game, units don't earn experience.
 In the sequel, squads earn experience for successfully completing contracts or winning battles.